rubrikinc/use-case-aws-native-secrets-rotation/docs/quick-start.md

 # Quick Start Guide: AWS Secrets Manager Key Rotation for Rubrik Native Protection

-## Introduction: AWS Secrets Manager Key Rotation for Rubrik Native Protection
 Rubrik’s API first architecture enables organizations to embrace and integrate Rubrik functionality into their existing automation processes.
 Many AWS consumers prefer to manage the rotation secrets via the AWS Secrets Manager service.

 This solution is designed to allow customers to quickly deploy an architecture that provides IAM credential rotation for  Rubrik EC2 Native protection across multiple AWS accounts.
 The diagram below logically describes a fully deployed deployed environment with a "Hub" account that that contains the rotation logic for all "Spoke" accounts protected by Rubrik.

 ![image](https://user-images.githubusercontent.com/16825470/54544748-a2ee3700-4976-11e9-9594-d63569fe3b4b.png)

-### Deployment of the solution consists of the following steps, which are covered in more detail in the sections below:
+Deployment of the solution consists of the following steps, which are covered in more detail in the sections below:

 1. Deploy the rotation logic and IAM assets into your hub account using `deploy_lambda_function.cform`
 2. Deploy the IAM assets into your spoke accounts using `deploy_crossaccount_role.cform`
 3. Create IAM access keys for each IAM user